idiomatic-go/motif/README.md

 }
 ~~~

-## middleware
+## resource
-[Middleware][middlewarepkg] provides implementations of a http.Handler and http.RoundTripper that support ingress and egress logging.
-Options
-available allow configuring a logging function.
+[Resource][resourcepkg] implements configuration map deserialization and validation.

 ## runtime
-[Runtime][runtimepkg] implements environment, configuration, and status types.
+[Runtime][runtimepkg] implements environment, request context, and status types.
 The status type is used extensively as a function return value, and provides error,
 http, and gRPC status codes.

 ## template